Causes of Male Infertility

 The semen analysis will address the volume of ejaculate, concentration (number) of sperm cells, and the level of normal sperm motility (movement) and morphology (shape).
 The information gathered during this analysis will supply important clues as to the degree and source of male infertility problems.

-Regardless of the causes of infertility problems in men, our Sacramento-area practice has the technology to overcome almost any degree of sperm-based obstacle to pregnancy.
-In Vitro fertilization and ICSI offer the possibility of fatherhood to men who would once have had no chance of being able to have children.
+Regardless of the causes of infertility problems in men, our Sacramento Valley practice has the technology to overcome almost any degree of sperm-based obstacle to pregnancy.
+In Vitro Fertilization (IVF) and ICSI offer the possibility of fatherhood to men who would once have had no chance of being able to have children.